Suhana-Khan/My-First-ChatBot-With-UI/README.md

 Software Requirements:
 XAMPP Server

-Notepad/Notepad++/VisualStudio/Any Editor of your choice
+Editor: Notepad/Notepad++/VisualStudio/Any Editor of your choice

 Platform:Mozilla Firefox

 Path:C:/xampp/htdocs

-Following are Some Steps to create your own simple chatbot..
+Follow Some Steps to create your own simple chatbot..

 Step1.
 Download XAMPP server from the chrome(Any latest version)